Relax594/VintedSeekers/README.md

 # Welcome to VintedSeekers Discord Server!

-⚠️ The code is not open source, to be able to obtain the bot open a ticket on our discord server:
+⚠️ The code is not open source, to be able to obtain the Vinted bot open a ticket on our discord server:
 [Join Now](https://discord.gg/QHUzScS7Fj)

 ## Features: